Vancouver in August is the dream vacation scenario.

 See the City in All Its Summer Glory

-The sunny skies have a way of showcasing Vancouver like nothing else, and seeing it from aboard the world’s first carbon neutral airline is a great way to do it.
+The sunny skies showcase Vancouver like nothing else, and seeing it from aboard the world’s first carbon-neutral airline is a great way to do it.

 Take a Gastown Walking Tour

-Gastown has been the site of some pretty gruesome moments in Vancouver history.
-From fatal protests to famous murders to the Great Fire of 1886 there’s plenty of saucy subject matter.
+Gastown has been the site of some pretty gruesome moments in Vancouver’s history.
+From fatal protests to famous murders to the Great Fire of 1886, there’s plenty of saucy subject matter.

 With the late nights and warm weather, there’s no better way to learn about Vancouver history than outdoors at the Lost Souls of Gastown Tour – these macabre Vancouver tours run every day at 7:00 pm in August.

 If you’re looking for a physical challenge, the Grouse Grind (Mother Nature’s Stairmaster) will help you burn a zillion calories – and reward you with a sick panoramic view of the city.